ErikKalkoken/eveauth/README.md

 ## Description

-eveauth is a Go library for authorizing desktop applications with the EVE Online [Single Sign-On](https://developers.eveonline.com/docs/services/sso/) (SSO) service.
+**eveauth** is a Go library for authorizing desktop applications with the EVE Online [Single Sign-On](https://developers.eveonline.com/docs/services/sso/) (SSO) service.

 It's key features are:

-- Implements OAuth 2.0 with the PKCS authorization flow
+- Authorize desktop apps with the EVE Online SSO service
-- Designed for desktop applications
-- Shows a landing page in the style of the SSO pages on completion
+- Renew obtained token
-- Cross-platform support
+- Cross-platform support (e.g. Windows, macOS, Linux)
-- Logging
+- Logging support
 - Configurable client
-- Tested

 > [!TIP]
 > Platform compatibility is mainly determined by the feature for opening a URL in the browser.
 The default configuration uses [github.com/toqueteos/webbrowser](https://github.com/toqueteos/webbrowser), which provides this feature for many popular platforms including Windows, macOS and Linux.
 Other platforms can be supported by providing a platform specific implementation of this feature.
-For example the application [EVE Buddy](https://github.com/ErikKalkoken/evebuddy) is using eveauth on Android with support from the [Fyne GUI toolkit](https://github.com/fyne-io/fyne).
+For example the application [EVE Buddy](https://github.com/ErikKalkoken/evebuddy) is using **eveauth** on Android with support from the [Fyne GUI toolkit](https://github.com/fyne-io/fyne).

 ## Installation

-You can add eveauth to your Go module with the following command:
+You can add **eveauth** to your Go module with the following command:

 ```sh
 go get github.com/ErikKalkoken/eveauth